goblint/analyzer/README.md

 You can install it with `brew install gcc` (first do `xcode-select --install` if you don't want to build from source).
 You can check src/config.ml to see what command is used to call `cpp`.

 ### Windows
-For Windows 10 we recommend using [WSL](https://docs.microsoft.com/de-de/windows/wsl/install-win10).
+For Windows, we recommend using [WSL](https://docs.microsoft.com/de-de/windows/wsl/install-win10).
-For older versions you can try to build using [these scripts](https://github.com/goblint/analyzer/tree/master/scripts/old/cygwin) for Cygwin, or use a virtual machine.

 ### Docker / Virtual machine
 You can run Goblint in a [Docker container](https://hub.docker.com/r/voglerr/goblint/) using: `docker run -it voglerr/goblint ./goblint --help`.